 Navenby School Choir:

-The KS2 choir has already proved a great success with pupils and they have been involved in opening the Christmas fete and performing to the residents at Holmleigh Nursing Home.
-They also took performed at RAF Waddington and sang carols as part of a Wellingore Christmas celebration.
+The KS2 choir has already proved a great success with pupils performing to the residents at Holmleigh Nursing Home ate the Lincolnshire Show.
+They have also performed in the past at RAF Waddington and sang carols as part of a Wellingore Christmas celebration.
 With such enthusiastic members we are able to explore more challenging songs in addition to the songs they experience daily during Collective Worship and in their classrooms.

-Choir Club is currently run after school on a Tuesday for Key Stage 2 children to join.
+Choir Club is run after school on a Monday for Key Stage 2 children to join.
 Please see the Club section of the website for further details.

 Thank you for your continued support and helping to make these musical ventures happen.
 The greatest reward from singing or learning a musical instrument is sharing it with other people.